UniMath/agda-unimath/src/elementary-number-theory/strict-inequality-integer-fractions.lagda.md

     { mul-ℤ (numerator-fraction-ℤ y) (denominator-fraction-ℤ x)}
 ```

-### Strict inequality on integer fractions is asymmetric
+### Strict inequality on the integer fractions is asymmetric

 ```agda
 module _